scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

    | image        | container: reference to the container.    |
    +--------------+-------------------------------------------+

-Differently from the project reproducibilty features assessments based on its four properties (reprod, repeat, irreprod, irrepeat), a record reproducibility assesment is done through a differenciation process.
+Differently from the project reproducibilty features assessments based on its four properties (reprod, repeat, non-reprod, non-repeat), a record reproducibility assesment is done through a differenciation process.
 A differentiation process is a procedure that allows the resolution of a record reproducibilty feature compared to another.
 In this case, the two records are considered being from simulations that try to achieve the same goals.
 It is quite hard to assess at a high level standpoint if two records are the same because it will most likely be a domain related decision that prooves that both records support the same claims.
 We can list three ways of tackling this problem.
 In the first one, the records needs to be compared on a specific known metric.
-This metric can either be propose by the targeted record owner or the requesting record owner.
-If it is comming from the targeted record owner it can be automated as it will give a precise answer to the differenciation with the requesting record.
-If it is comming from the other side then the targeted request owner need to validate the differenciation and give a final status.
+This metric can either be proposed by the targeted record owner or the requesting record owner.
+If it is coming from the targeted record owner it can be automated as it will give a precise answer to the differenciation with the requesting record.
+If it is comming from the other side then the targeted request owner needs to validate the differenciation and gives a final status.
 In the second one, the records need to follow a standard structure depending on the domain of simulation.
 Thus, based on standard differenciation methods in that domain (error scalling, rounding, ...), the differenciation can be done automatically.
 These previous approaches are still to investigate into.
 We focus here in another, practical  and not optimal approach that is a manual and visual differenciation based on different methods that will be added progressively.
 Thus, the differenciation will most likely be based on the targeted record owner domain knowledge and visual assessment.

 A differenciation request or shortly 'diff request' is the 'contract' on which the mechanism described before runs.
-A requesting record owner ask a targeted record owner to validate a record reproducibility proposal from him.
-In this mechanism, the requesting party has to define on what the assessement is base: repeated, reproduced, irreproduced and irrepeated.
-This party also has to define the base differenciation methode on which the assessement has been
+A requesting record owner asks a targeted record owner to validate a record reproducibility proposal from him.
+In this mechanism, the requesting party has to define on what the assessement is based: repeated, reproduced, non-reproduced and non-repeated.
+This party also has to define the base differenciation method on which the assessement has been
 made: default, visual, custom.
-These methodes are based on the third approach cited before.
+These methods are based on the third approach cited before.
 A default diff is a leveinstein based diff on the text  data.
-A visual one is a knowledge based assessment and custom is left to the requester to define and propse to the targeted.
+A visual one is a knowledge based assessment and custom is left to the requester to define and propose to the targeted.
 The targeted record owner has then to answer to the request by setting after verification, the status of the request to agreed or denied.
 By default the status is at proposed.
 The table :ref:`requesttable` represents the fields that a diff request should contain.